OWASP/owasp-mastg/Document/0x03-Overview.md

 The goal of this project is to help people understand the what, why, when, where, and how of testing applications on Android and iOS devices.
 The project delivers a complete suite of test cases designed to address the OWASP Mobile Top 10, the Mobile App Security Checklist and the Mobile Application Security Verification Standard (MASVS).

-The guide is organized as follows: This introduction describes the layout of the Mobile Security Testing Guide, and explains what makes mobile security testing unique.
-The Testing Processes and Techniques Section presents the mobile app security testing methodology, vulnerability analysis techniques, security testing in the SDLC, and vulnerability analysis techniques.
-The Android Testing Guide covers the android platform, security basics, security test cases, and reverse engineering and tampering techniques and preventions.
-The iOS Testing Guide Testing Guide covers everything the Android Testing Guide covers but on iOS devices.
-Finally, the appendix presents some technical test cases such as authentication and session management endpoint, network communications, and cryptography that are not Android or iOS specific followed by a set of testing tools.

 ## What Makes Mobile Security Testing Different?

 Technological revolutions can happen quickly.
 Less than a decade ago, smartphones were clunky devices with little keyboards - expensive playthings for tech-savvy business users.
 Today, smartphones are an essential part of our lives.
 We've come to rely on them for information, navigation and communication, and they are ubiquitous both in business and in our social lives.